belgif/thematic/person/documentation/Meeting_Report_Business_Workshop.md

 - Exception: Creation of "Bis Person" via BOSA DTO Person web service
 - CBE acts mainly as a data consumer
-- Administrative access to entity data: name, surname, address (from National Register) For more information we refer to the consolidated slidedeck on slide:
+- Administrative access to entity data: name, surname, address (from National Register)

+**For more information we refer to the consolidated slidedeck on slide: 23-27**

 ### 4. BOSA - Liesbet D'hondt